 - Government, not for profit and commercial providers of sport and active recreation need to work together to meet the current and future physical activity needs of residents and visitors

-To ensure the plan is evidenced-based, Council is seeking data and information from local not-for-profit sporting groups, commercial providers of sport or active recreation activities (see scope for definition of “active recreation”), State and Regional Sporting Organisations and Noosa residents and visitors.
+To ensure the plan is evidenced-based, Council sought data and information from local not-for-profit sporting groups, commercial providers of sport or active recreation activities (see scope for definition of “active recreation”), State and Regional Sporting Organisations and Noosa residents and visitors.

 - Over 350 residents, 32 businesses, 38 sports clubs, 57 peak sporting bodies and State Government bodies have already contributed information for the Draft Plan.

 - A Community Reference Group of interested residents was formed to help direct and inform the Draft Plan

 - Public feedback on the Draft Plan was also received from July 21 to August 25 2017